Frank Sinatra School of the Arts

 St. Philip's Church

 St. Philip’s Church was founded in 1809 and is the second oldest Episcopal church in the United States to be organized and led by African Americans.
 Throughout its history the church has been continuously engaged in the struggle for justice and well-being, with its members playing a critically important role as abolitionists, anti-lynching, and anti-Jim Crow demonstrators and activists; facilitators of mental health care services to black and poor people; and as community housing developers.
 This legacy extends through the current time with the church’s work around issues of justice for the formerly incarcerated, among other areas.
 Learn more.

-St. Philip's is sending a congregation's call to action around . . . circle through New York.
+St. Philip's sent a congregation's call to action around . . . circle through New York.